wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/explore-portals/includes/1-starter-portal.md

 There are a number of starter portals available that can be provisioned.
 These will accelerate the configuration of a portal based on the intended audience and workload.

-If you are using Dynamics 365 first-party apps (For example; Dynamics 365 Sales or Dynamics 365 Service) you have a choice of five different starter templates;
+If you are using Dynamics 365 first-party apps (For example; Dynamics 365 Sales or Dynamics 365 Service) you have a choice of five different starter templates:

 - Community Portal
 - Customer Self-Service